snowkit/snow/docs_src/lumen/md/api/lumen/types/KeyEvent.md

-#KeyEvent
+<h1>KeyEvent</h1>

-Information about a keyboard event\n\n`raw` : The raw event from the system, unmodified   \n`scancode` : The `lumen.input.Scan` code value for this event   \n`keycode` : The `lumen.input.Key` code value for this event   \n`state` : The state of the key in this event   \n`mod` : The modifier state of this event   \n`repeat` : If this value is bigger than 0 this is a key repeat event of a key held down   \n`timestamp` : The time in seconds when this touch event occurred, use for deltas   \n`window_id` : The window id this event originated from
+Information about a keyboard event

+`raw` : The raw event from the system, unmodified
+`scancode` : The `lumen.input.Scan` code value for this event
+`keycode` : The `lumen.input.Key` code value for this event
+`state` : The state of the key in this event
+`mod` : The modifier state of this event
+`repeat` : If this value is bigger than 0 this is a key repeat event of a key held down
+`timestamp` : The time in seconds when this touch event occurred, use for deltas
+`window_id` : The window id this event originated from

 ---